PRT: unitisations and re-determinations - Schedule 17

 Where the re-determination of unit equities on a UK field takes place before production start up, and thus usually before expenditure claims are submitted and agreed, the expenditure claims can show the revised interests.
 However if production has commenced this means that some parties will have received too much oil and paid too much expenditure or vice-versa.

 The position is corrected for the future by re-aligning the percentage interests of each participator from the date of the re-determination.
 For the past the position is corrected by the making of cash payments between participators to correct the respective over and under investments.

-Such payments often include interest or some other type of pecuniary obligation and, by virtue of OTA75\S3(4)(a), see OT09475.
-This element is ignored for PRT purposes.
-Interest as receipt is also ignored, see OT15060.
+Such payments often include interest or some other type of pecuniary obligation and, by virtue of OTA75\S3(4)(a), see OT09475, this element is ignored for PRT purposes.
+Interest as a receipt is also ignored, see OT15060.

 Disproportionate cost sharing - operating costs

 It sometimes happens that the correction of past operating costs is effected, not by way of cash payments but by means of adjusting the liftings of the participators post re-determination until correction has been achieved (known as the “make up” period).
 In such circumstances it will be appropriate for the proposed division of allowable expenditure (OTA75\Sch5\Para2(4)(b)) to depart from a split based directly on percentage equity interests and instead to divide the costs by reference to liftings, see OT04420.